veta-corp/workbench-rcontainer/README.md

       ```
       make build-debug
       ```
-      This will create a much larger image (~10GB) and will output detailed logs on the installation process of every R package to the `logs` directory, as well as showing a brief summary output to identify any installation errors.
+      This will create a larger image and will output detailed logs on the installation process of every R package to the `logs` directory, as well as showing a brief summary output to identify any installation errors.

     - For the final deployment image:
       ```
       make build-deploy
       ```
-      This will not output any logs and will create a much smaller image suitable for use on Vertex AI Workbench.
+      This will not output any logs and will create a more compact image suitable for use on Vertex AI Workbench.

+## Package Manifest

+Here is the current list of R packages included in the container:

+### Core data processing packages
+- tidyverse
+- data.table
+- lubridate

+### Visualisation / graphing
+- ggplot2
+- patchwork
+- ggthemes
+- ggrepel

+### Causal inference / econometrics
+- estimatr
+- fixest
+- Synth
+- tidysynth
+- gsynth
+- grf
+- rdrobust
+- MatchIt

+### Modeling / machine learning
+- glmnet
+- randomForest
+- ranger
+- bayesplot
+- rstan
+- mediation

+### Simulation / parallel processing
+- furrr
+- future
+- doParallel
+- AlgDesign

+### Google Cloud Platform integration
+- bigrquery
+- googleCloudStorageR
+- googleAuthR
+- gargle
+- DBI